- There are 270 different species of bee in the UK.

 - In the garden – wild birds, squirrels, mice, foxes, hedgehogs

-- Woodlands and forests – wild birds, bats, badgers, deer, rabbits
+- Woodlands and forests – wild birds, bats, badgers, deer

-- Rivers and lakes – fish, frogs, ducks, swans
+- Ponds and lakes – fish, frogs, ducks, swans, herons, pond skaters

 What do wild birds eat?

-Every species of bird is different to another, but some of the stables of their diets include: seeds, grain, berries and small insects such as caterpillars, butterflies, crickets and earthworms.
+Every species of bird is different to the next, some nest in trees whilst others choose the shelter of water, but some of the staples of their diets include: seeds, berries and small insects and invertebrates such as caterpillars, aphids, beetles and earthworms.

 How can we help?

-All animals will find a way to live in the wild, but sometimes food and shelter can be sparse and without our help, they may struggle to cope.
+What time has shown is that animals are able to adapt and find a way to live in the wild, but sometimes food and shelter can be sparse and without our help, they may struggle to cope.
 There are plenty of options to assist and make life a little easier for all the wildlife you may find in and around your garden.

 Food can also be provided for both birds and other animals, at Scotsdales we sell a range of bird food and feeders to cater for a vast number of species as well as nutritious food for ground dwelling visitors such as hedgehogs.